OpenFAST/openfast/docs/source/testing/index.rst

 to automatically execute the test suite for new commits and pull requests.
 This cloud computing resource is available to all GitHub users and is highly recommended as part of the development workflow.
-After enabled GitHub Actions in a fork of OpenFAST, simply pushing new commits will trigger the tests.
+After enabling GitHub Actions in an OpenFAST repository, simply pushing new commits will trigger the tests.

 Test specific documentation